AdobeDocs/experience-manager-65.fr-FR/help/assets/indesign.md

 >[!NOTE]
 >
->For [!DNL InDesign Server] integration with [!DNL Experience Manager Assets], use a multi-core processor because the Session Support feature necessary for the integration is not supported on single core systems.
+>For [!DNL InDesign Server] integration with [!DNL Experience Manager Assets], use a multi-core processor because the session support feature necessary for the integration is not supported on single core systems.

 ## Configure [!DNL Experience Manager] credentials {#configure-aem-credentials}